brontosaurusrex/brontosaurusrex.github.io/bash.md

          bc <<< "scale=5; $*"
     }

-but slower than echo/pipe version above. '<<<' is called here-string.
+but slower than echo/pipe version above.
+That triple < is called here-string.

 ## add path and modify env